THC Toxicity in Pets

 Not only can spaying or neutering prevent unwanted litters, but it has health benefits for your pet.
 Spaying can prevent breast tumors and uterine infections, and neutering can prevent testicular cancer and some prostate problems.

 Another benefit of spaying your cat or dog is that they won’t go into heat after the procedure.
-Neutering may lessen some undesired behaviors in your male pet, like territory marking in the house and aggression.
+Neutering may lessen undesired behaviors in your male pet, like territory marking in the house and aggression.

 A yearly professional cleaning is recommended, but you should also brush your pet’s teeth at home.
 It’s easier than you’d think.
 Learn how to brush your pet’s teeth for a healthy mouth.